 Causes of threadworms

-Threadworms spread when their eggs are swallowed.
+You can get threadworms when threadworm eggs are swallowed.
 They lay eggs around your anus, which make it itchy.
 The eggs get stuck on your fingers when you scratch.

 - kitchen or bathroom surfaces

-Eggs can then pass to other people when they touch these surfaces and touch their mouth.
-They take around 2 weeks to hatch.
+Eggs can pass to other people when they touch surfaces contaminated with eggs.
+If they touch their mouth, the eggs enter their system.
+Threadworm eggs take around 2 weeks to hatch.

-Children can get worms again after they've been treated.
-This can happen if they get the eggs in their mouth.
-It's important to encourage children to wash their hands regularly.
+Children can get threadworms again after they've been treated.
+This can happen if they get threadworm eggs in their mouth.
+To prevent threadworms, encourage children to wash their hands regularly.

 Treatment for threadworms

-You can buy medicine for threadworms from pharmacies without a prescription.
+You can buy medicine (mebendazole) to treat threadworms from pharmacies without a prescription.
+This is usually a chewable tablet or liquid that you swallow.

-You only need to see your GP if you think:
+You only need to see your GP if:

-- you have threadworms and you're pregnant or breastfeeding
+- you think you have threadworms and you're pregnant or breastfeeding

 - your child has threadworms and they're under 2 years old